leoalbin/test/README.md

 **Single Responsibility**

 We try to make the components as small and simple as possible.
 We prefer to use children composition than passing big amounts of properties to compose small building blocks into bigger structures.
 It also renders more efficiently.
+We also used the custom hook pattern in NewExerciseForm.tsx to separate logic from presentation, moving all things related to states into the custom hook useNewExercise().
+This is a technic that replaced container-presenter pattern after the arrival of hooks.

 **Higher Order Component**